CLARIAH/wp6-missieven/README.md

 This is **work in progress!**

+*   2020-11-17 A new TF version (0.5) has been delivered Fixed the generation of spurious newlines in footnote bodies.
 *   2020-11-16 A new TF version (0.4) has been delivered Footnote bodies and marks have been checked and corrected, all encoded footnote marks have been linked to all encoded footnote bodies.